-- Never store your things in cardboard boxes.
+- Never store your things in cardboard moving boxes.
 The moisture will seep through the cardboard and destroy the contents.
 Similarly, avoid storing anything in plastic bags.
 The flimsy plastic will attract mildew.

 - Install metal cabinets and shelving rather than wooden ones.
 And ensure these are rust-proof.